Model Selection Guide: How to Pick the Right AI Model for Your Use Case

 The Small Model Question

-Where small models genuinely fail is on tasks requiring what researchers call "emergence": complex reasoning chains, novel problem-solving, and connecting information across distant domains.
-For these tasks, frontier models earn their premium.
-The small language models analysis covers the specific capability boundaries in detail.
+Watch for tasks that require complex reasoning chains, novel problem-solving, or connecting information across distant domains.
+The small language models analysis covers capability boundaries in detail.

 What Changes and What Doesn't